Add Responsive Oxygen Therapy—

 What is the Mito2?

-Mito2 Respsonsive Oxygen Unit is designed to facilitate healing by super-saturating nearly all body tissues (especially brain, kidney, liver) plasma and lymph with very high levels of oxygen that permeates the tissues through an exercise component.
+Mito2 Responsive Oxygen Unit is designed to facilitate healing by super-saturating nearly all body tissues (especially brain, kidney, liver) plasma and lymph with very high levels of oxygen that permeates the tissues through an exercise component.

 What is IHHT - Intermittent Hypoxia/Hyperoxia Training?